software-mansion/live-debugger/docs/elements_inspection.md

 ### How to use
 You can enable inspecting mode in two ways:
-- Using `Debug Button` in the debugged LiveView window (clicking button and selecting from menu).
+- Using `Debug Button` in the debugged LiveView window (clicking button and selecting from menu)

 ![Debug Button - Inspect in new tab](images/debug_button_inspect_element.png)

-- Using `Inspect Element` button in the LiveDebugger.
+- Using `Inspect Element` button in the LiveDebugger (not available in `Dead View Mode`)

 ![Inspect Element Button](images/inspect_element_button.png)